What is a school board and what does it do?

 - Working with your school board in communicating your views to lawmakers and agency officials in Springfield and Washington, D.C.

 - Running for a position on the school board if you are committed to the district, students, and community and believe in a quality educational system governed by locally elected school board members.
 But first, take some time to prepare yourself for the job.
-See Qualifications and Characteristics of School Board Candidates to learn more.
+See Information for Candidates to learn more.

 This text is adapted from “Your School Board and You” published by IASB.